 Just like other challenging plant-based recipes, traditional potatoes au gratin rely on cream and butter.
 When cooking vegan, there are a variety of substitutes but a already prepared vegan butter is one of the easiest subs.
 Often you’ll also get to use something nut-based and/or some nutritional yeast which has a nice savory/cheesy flavor.
 Using dried or fresh autumn herbs like thyme, oregano, rosemary and sage adds flavor and complexity to this vegan spin on a classic dish.

 Read on for my Autumn Herbed Vegan Potatoes Au Gratin.
 I hope you enjoy this extreme comfort food as the rain pours down outside.

-- 3 medium sized potatoes, sliced thinly (about 3 cups sliced potatoes)
+- 3 cups medium sized potatoes (sliced thinly (about 3sliced potatoes))

 - 1 Tablespoon olive oil

 - 1/2 cup large onion (dices (about 1diced onion))